AnnouncementsFebruary 17, 20263 min read

 Securing context, not agents

-The default approach to agent security is guardrails — restricting what the agent can do.
-Block certain tools, sandbox file access, limit network calls.
+The default approach to agent security is guardrails — restrict what the agent can do, sandbox file access, limit network calls.
 It works, but it cripples the agent.
 The more you constrain it, the less useful it becomes.

 How it works